bigbadcyborg/Robotics-assignment-5/README.md

 * **Remote PC Nodes:**

-* Explain the Whisper server that captures audio and publishes the transcribed text.
+* Explain the Whisper publisher server that captures audio and publishes the transcribed text.
 Mention the model you chose for this task with brief reasoning behind your decision.
-* Explain the LLaMa server, showing how it receives a prompt, processes it, and returns the generated text as a result.
+* Explain the LLaMa publisher server, showing how it receives a prompt, processes it, and returns the generated text as a result.
 Mention the model you chose for this task with brief reasoning behind your decision.
-* Explain the Espeak server, showing how it receives text as a goal and uses the TTS engine to produce audio.
+* Explain the Espeak publisher server, showing how it receives text as a request and uses the TTS engine to produce audio.

 #### Part C: Live System Demonstration